Lines of Thought in Large Language Models: Introduction

 We find that, even though transformer layers perform $10^6 - 10^9$ individual computations, the resulting trajectories can be described with far fewer parameters.
 In particular, we first identify a low-dimensional manifold that explains most of LoT transport (see \cref{fig:lot-3D}).
 Then, we demonstrate that trajectories can be well approximated by an average linear transformation, whose parameters are extracted from ensemble properties, along with a random component with well characterized statistics.
 Eventually, this allows us to describe trajectories as a kind of diffusive process, with a linear drift and a modified stochastic component.

-\paragraph{Main contributions.} \begin{enumerate} \item We provide a framework to discover low-dimensional structures in an LLM's latent space. \item We find that token trajectories cluster on a non-Euclidean, low-dimensional manifold. \item We introduce a stochastic model to describe trajectory ensembles with few parameters. \end{enumerate}
+\paragraph{Main contributions.} \begin{enumerate} \item We provide a framework to discover low-dimensional structures in an LLM's latent space. \item We find that token trajectories cluster on a non-Euclidean, low-dimensional manifold. \item We introduce a stochastic model to describe trajectory ensembles with few parameters and extend them to continuous paths. \end{enumerate}